 The purpose of this project is to contribute to the CWT program by tagging coho and Chinook salmon from federal hatcheries such that accurate estimates of total survival and area of catch can be made.
 These data will allow for more accurate assessments of the proportion of wild and hatchery stocks in the Basin.
 The expected outcome of this project is to provide a long and consistent time series of survival and distribution data that can be used to measure trends in abundance of hatchery fish.
 Fish managers, researchers, mitigation agencies and others use the CWT release and recovery data to evaluate a number of management and environmental effects on salmon and steelhead.
 For example, the harvest management agencies combine CWT data with other data and information to estimate the effects of harvest regulation on populations of salmon and steelhead.
-Others use CWT data to estimate the rates of hatchery fish escapement into the wild or to determine hatchery fish survival and hence the effectiveness of the hatchery programs and assessing a wide variety of studies designed to improve survival of hatchery-produced salmonids.
+Others use CWT data to estimate the rates of hatchery fish escapement into the wild or to determine hatchery fish survival and hence the effectiveness of the hatchery programs.
+CWT recovery data also provide critical information for evaluating stock rebuilding programs and assessing a wide variety of studies designed to improve survival of hatchery-produced salmonids.